Most of the DRC’s funding comes from the federal government under the following grant programs:

 Protection and Advocacy for Beneficiaries of Social Security (PABSS) is funded by the Social Security Administration.
 Individuals assisted under PABSS must receive either SSI (Supplemental Security Income) or SSDI (Social Security Disability Insurance) and want to obtain, retain or regain employment.
 Eligible individuals may include students transitioning from school to work, clients of area agencies and mental health centers, or other persons with disabilities who have issues related to obtaining work or keeping their job.

 Protection and Advocacy for Persons with Traumatic Brain Injury (PATBI) began in September 2002.
-Funded by the Health Resources Services Administration, Maternal and Child Health Bureau of the Department of Health and Human Services, it provides services for persons with brain injury, including information and referral, individual assistance in self-advocacy, formal legal representation, and policy initiatives.
+Funded by the Department of Health and Human Services, Administration for Community Living, it provides services for persons with brain injury, including information and referral, individual assistance in self-advocacy, formal legal representation, and policy initiatives.

 Voting Rights Protection and Advocacy is the DRC’s newest program and was enacted as part of the Help America Vote Act of 2002.
 It is funded by the U.S. Department of Health and Human Services.
 Eligible individuals are any persons with disabilities who have registration or voting access issues.
 The purpose of the program is to ensure full participation in the electoral process for individuals with disabilities, including registering or casting a vote, and accessing polling places.